DevExpress/devextreme-documentation/concepts/05 UI Components/HtmlEditor/03 Accessibility/20 Screen Reader Support.md

-The HtmlEditor component supports screen readers and complies to <a href="https://www.w3.org/WAI/standards-guidelines/aria/" target="_blank">WAI-ARIA</a> standards.
+The HTML Editor component supports screen readers and complies to <a href="https://www.w3.org/WAI/standards-guidelines/aria/" target="_blank">WAI-ARIA</a> standards.